monsoonmaelstrom/book2/book2.md

 I see a little bit of tension leave Davy’s body when he realizes I’m not here to yell at him some more.

-“You’re not wrong though.
+“You’re not wrong.
 I should have found another way, but I couldn’t see one.
 I still can’t, and I’ve done nothing but replay every decision I’ve made over the past five days,” he says softly.

 “Neither did she.
 If she thought there was a better way, she wouldn’t have been up there.”